 The researchers' analysis confirms that fourth-generation laboratory tests (which detect both antibodies and the p24 antigen) detect HIV infections between one and three weeks before the oldest antibody-only tests.
 In addition, their data suggest that guidelines in some countries that recommend a new test 90 days after possible exposure to HIV are more cautious than they should be.

-- The period medium of the window is 18 days (interquartile range 13 to 24 days).
+The average window period is 18 days (interquartile range 13 to 24 days).
 This indicates that half of all infections would be detected between 13 and 24 days after exposure.

-- 99% of HIV-infected individuals would be detectablewithin 44 days after exposure.
+99% of HIV-infected individuals would be detectable within 44 days of exposure.

-But not the temporal catastrophes of years and years. these cases do exist, but they are infinite rarities.
+But not the temporal catastrophes of years and years. these cases may even exist, but they are infinitesimal rarities.

-Some rapid third generation testing at the service location are available.
-They can detect immunoglobulin G (IgG) antibodies and immunoglobulin M (IgM) antibodies.
-Examples include HIV testing INSTI HIV-1 / HIV-2 e Uni-Gold Recombigen .
-The estimated window period for the INSTI when testing plasma is as follows:
+Some third-generation rapid on-site tests are available.
+They can detect both immunoglobulin G (IgG) and immunoglobulin M (IgM) antibodies.
+Examples include the INSTI HIV-1 / HIV-2 and Uni-Gold Recombigen HIV tests.
+The estimated window period for INSTI when testing plasma is as follows:

-- The window period mean is 26 days (interquartile range 22 to 31 days).
+The average window period is 26 days (interquartile range 22 to 31 days).
 This indicates that half of all infections would be detected between 22 and 31 days after exposure.

 "A negative result in a fourth generation test carried out four weeks after exposure is very likely to exclude HIV infection."

-The immunological window period can probably be several days longer!
+The immunological window period will probably be several days longer!